Liability in concussion care 101

 - Athletic Trainer: recognizes signs and symptoms of concussion at the point of injury.
 Serves as the liaison between family members, school, and practice.
 They are involved in progressive return to activity.
 Learn more about the importance of having an athletic trainer on your team here.

-- Physical Therapist: works in vestibular therapy, active rehabilitation, or target-specific deficits identified by the point person;
+- Physical Therapist: works in vestibular therapy, active rehabilitation, or target-specific deficits identified by the point person.
+Learn more about their role in concussion management here;

 - Physiotherapist (outside the US): involved in concussion assessment, treatment, and rehabilitation.
 Scope of practice depends on country-specific laws.